PUSHING BOUNDARIES WITH THE MARMALADE & SHERWIN-WILLIAMS

-Although Psyop is widely known as an established CG production company these days, our latest color-filled spot for Sherwin-Williams was created entirely in the absence of CG techniques.
-To craft this piece which features sharp, vivid footage of paint flowing through water at varying pressures and speeds, we teamed up with self proclaimed "visual engineers" The Marmalade.
-While watching the final product, most would insist that there's nothing natural about the way the paint moves so seamlessly throughout this spot as if choreographed, but Director Eben Mears and Lead Compositor Evan Schoonmaker break it down below by giving some inside thoughts on the process of how "Epiphany" came to be.
+Although Psyop is widely known as an established CG and animation studio, our color-filled workfor Sherwin-Williams was created entirely in the absence of CG techniques.
+To craft this campaign--which features sharp, vivid footage of paint flowing through water at varying pressures and speeds--we teamed up with self proclaimed "visual engineers" The Marmalade.
+While watching the final product, most would insist that there's nothing natural about the way the paint moves so seamlessly throughout this spot as if choreographed, but Director Eben Mears and Lead Compositor Evan Schoonmaker break it down below by giving some inside thoughts on the process of how "Epiphany" and "Emerald" came to be.

 Eben Mears: I've tried to work with the people at The Marmalade for the last two years.
 This job was an absolute dream come true!
 Repeat work from the folks at McKinney meant we got to work with The Marmalade and with their high speed robot "Spike".
 They have their own software, which looks like Nuke / Flame but for controlling cameras and EFX gear.
 So everything in the spot is shot!
 A perfectly orchestrated camera moves through paint, which was a ton of fun!
 Their tech and our creative brought the work to a whole new level!